Home ยป How We Help ยป Entrepreneur Centre ยป Miinikaanan Badakidoon Grant Program

 Frequently asked questions (FAQ)

-Yes.
-A partnership agreement must be in place and all partners must sign and agree to the terms of the Starter Company Plus Grant Agreement.
+Yes, a partnership agreement is strongly encouraged and all partners must agree to the terms of the program if accepted into the program.

 No. Working with the Programs Coordinator to complete a business plan is mandatory.
 For grant recipients, the mentorship component is also mandatory as well as the submission of a short report at the end of the three-month period following the grant committee meeting.